TyruswooStudio/Tyruswoo_TileControl-MZ/README.md

   higher.
 - Cleaned up the code so that repetitions are handled more concisely.

-**v2.0** - 11/8/2021
-- Fixed bug that was keeping A5 tiles from being placed properly when written in the form `Ax,y`
-- Fixed crash on plugin command calling for a Tile ID from an absent tile sheet.
-Now a warning is logged instead.
-- Fixed bug that kept the map from loading properly in some projects.
-  Thanks to Cris Litvin for reporting it and helping us debug!

-**v2.0.1** - 9/1/2023
+**v1.1.1** - 9/1/2023
-- This plugin is now free and open source under the [MIT license](https://opensource.org/license/mit/).
+- This older plugin version is now free and open source under the [MIT license](https://opensource.org/license/mit/).

 > **Remember, only you can build your dreams!**
 >